vyoung831/Mintee/doc/Development/application-architecture.md

-# Development Principles
+# Application architecture
-This document outlines the development principles that Mintee adheres to in implementing application code.
+This document outlines Mintee's code components and their integration with one another.

 # Table of Contents
 1. [Application components](#application-components)